nyc-crh/site/content/gallery/real-camping-for-handicapped.md

 - photography, imagery, & visual representation
 questions:
 - Why was Camp Jened created?
 What problems did the camp founders want to solve by creating a camp for people, particularly young people, with disabilities?
 - What does the brochure tell you about the environment of Camp Jened?
 What do you notice about the landscape, and the buildings?
 What symbols or images do you see?
-How do you think people with different life experiences might respond to this brochure?
+How do you think people with different life experiences might have responded to this brochure?
 - What do you think the brochure’s authors mean by the phrase “real camping for the handicapped”?
 - Does this pamphlet on Camp Jened illustrate joy?
 Do you see any connections between Camp Jened and political struggle, such as for disability rights?
 ---